William and Ann (1781 ship): Career

 William and Ann first appeared in Lloyd's Register (LR) in 1781.
 When she was launched Great Britain was still at war and her initial service was as a transport.
 After the war ended in 1783, William and Ann started trading with the Baltic.
 Thereafter, she interspersed trading with the Baltic and service as a transport.

 LR carried William and Ann until 1810 with data unchanged from the 1805 volume.
 However, William and Ann had become a whaler, something that the Register of Shipping (RS) had recorded.

 Some data exists on William and Ann's catches in the Northern Whale Fishery.

 In 1809 William and Ann traded between London and Whitby rather than engaging in whaling.

+On 27 February 1812, William and Ann, Davidson, master, was leaving Leith for Davis Strait when she grounded at the end of the pier.

 Fate

 The 1830 season was a disastrous one for the Northern Whale Fishery.
 Seven Scottish and five English ships were lost between 10 June and 10 September when beset by ice.
 William and Ann, of Whitby, Terry, master, was one of the vessels lost.
+She was one of the vessels that ice crushed on 26 June.